start-here

 • smart plugs, relays, and switches with strong local integrations

-• Matter and Thread only when the product is genuinely mature
+• Matter and Thread only when the product is mature enough to trust

 What this site is for